piclas-framework/piclas/docs/documentation/userguide/features-and-models/BGG.md

 ## Cross-section based electronic relaxation probability

 In the following, the utilization of cross-section data is extended to the electronic excitation for neutral-electron collisions.
 When data is available, it will be read-in by the Python script described above.
-Each level will be handeled separately, allowing the atom/molecule to be excited in each level.
-The cross-setion data will be used to determine whether and which excitation will occur.
+Each level will be handled separately, allowing the atom/molecule to be excited in each level.
+The cross-section data will be used to determine whether and which excitation will occur.
 During the excitation procedure the energy of the atom/molecule will be set to respective level.
 To enable this model, the following flags are required

     Particles-DSMC-ElectronicModel    = 3
     Part-Species1-UseElecXSec         = T